cloudflare/roughtime/README.md

 # Roughtime

-This package implements a simple Roughtime client that is based on [Google's implementation](https://roughtime.googlesource.com/roughtime).
+This package implements a simple Roughtime client based on [Google's implementation](https://roughtime.googlesource.com/roughtime).
 To run it, do:
 ```
 $ go get -u github.com/cloudflare/roughtime